Author: Sarah Sell, MA, BCBA

 Reaching my diagnosis was an arduous experience, and I hope that telling my story will make it easier for others to tell their own stories so they can be better understood and accepted.

 The doctors ran all sorts of tests—blood work, ultrasounds, EKGs, and a stress test.
 The doctors seemed to run out of ideas, and they sent me on my way.
-My parents were trying to be supportive of my reported challenges, but what else could they do at that point?

 *Hypochondriac: “a person who continuously worries about their health without having any reason to do so.”
 Cambridge Dictionary.
 “Hypochondriac.” @CambridgeWords, 22 Oct.
 2025, dictionary.cambridge.org/us/dictionary/english/hypochondriac.
 Accessed 23 Oct.
 2025.